Keta-Suthar/Cache-Coherence-Protocol/README.md

 - Observe how coherence protocols handle shared memory traffic The design is modular, extensible, and understand the nuances of cache coherence.

-Output: can be found in output folder.
+Output: can be found in [output folder](https://github.com/Keta-Suthar/Cache-Coherence-Protocol/tree/main/Output).
+For more information feel free to contact me at ksuthar@ncsu.edu